indrekots/indrekots.github.io/_posts/articles/2020-02-15-java-14-records.md

 record Point(double x, double y) {}
 ```

-No need to declare a constructor and worry about whether `equals` and `hashCode` are implemented correctly.
+No need to declare a constructor and worry whether `equals` and `hashCode` are implemented correctly.
-That's all done for you.
+We only need to provide a name and a *state description*.
+That is, the *components* of a record.

 ## It's not only about boilerplate